Sai-Satyam0/SmartEDA/README.md

 The project was developed to demonstrate practical knowledge of data analysis, visualization, and Python application development by providing an end-to-end solution for exploring datasets before machine learning or further analysis.

+This project is live and here is the link : https://smarteda-kapppskzb9lbenbmxmshhcz.streamlit.app/

 ---

 ## Features